-As it turned out, however, Jim White had worked away from home just long enough to gain a strong sense of independence.
-Now he proved so impudent a patient that the exasperated Merry ordered him off the premises.
-Jim readily obliged.
-He trudged the dozen miles to Muscatine, where he asked for and received a job at a local hotel, the American House.
-Though Dr. Merry seems to have washed his hands of the obstreperous Jim White, Mrs. Hughes and her husband insisted that Jim return to St. Louis and slavery.
+As it turned out, however, Jim White had worked away from home just long enough to preventing removal of the prisoner to Dugain a strong sense of independence.
+Now he buque.
+Judge S. Clinton Hastings of Muscaproved so impudent a patient that the exastine, acting chief justice of the state supreme perated Merry ordered him off the premises. court, granted the writ, obliging Freeman to Jim readily obliged.
+He trudged the dozen appear before him to justify Jim's arrest.
+After miles to Muscatine, where he asked for and learned counsel had argued the pros and cons, received a job at a local hotel, the American House.
+Though Dr. Merry seems to have washed his concurrent jurisdiction, under the United hands of the obstreperous Jim White, Mrs. States Code, with that of Justice Cloud.
+Dyer's Hughes and her husband insisted that Jim recourt could not, therefore, entertain the case turn to St. Louis and slavery.
 Jim refused.
-In October 1848 the Hugheses dispatched a St. Louis detective named (ironically enough) Horace Freeman to bring Jim home.
-Freeman stepped ashore at Muscatine, located young White at the hotel, and promptly detained him at gunpoint preparatory to calling in the law.
-But the burly hotel proprietor laid hands on Freeman and roughly divested him of his pistols while Jim took to his heels.
-Jim sought refuge at the house of Alex Clark, the barber, who had Freeman arrested for kidnapping.
-The detective countered by having Jim arrested as a fugitive slave.
-The arresting officer brought Jim White before D. C. Cloud, a local justice of the peace, a self-educated lawyer shortly to become Iowa's first attorney general.
-Cloud ruled in Jim's favor on the grounds that, as in the Ralph case nine years earlier, the black man's owner had permitted him to come north, whereupon he became no more a slave than he was a fugitive.
+In once it had been disposed of by Cloud.
+Judge October 1848 the Hugheses dispatched a St. Hastings also refused to force Cloud to grant an Louis detective named (ironically enough) appeal, and thereby quashed further litigation Horace Freeman to bring Jim home.
+Freeman in the matter. stepped ashore at Muscatine, located young White at the hotel, and promptly detained him House, Judge Hastings dramatically placed his at gunpoint preparatory to calling in the law. hand on Jim White's arm.
+"Gentlemen," he But the burly hotel proprietor laid hands on announced to the knot of interested onlookers, Freeman and roughly divested him of his pistols "here is a free man." while Jim took to his heels.
+Jim sought refuge at the house of Alex Clark, the barber, who had n mid-century yet another numerically Freeman arrested for kidnapping.
+The detecimportant black community assembled on tive countered by having Jim arrested as a fugithe frontier northwest of Dubuque.
+In central tive slave.
+The arresting officer brought Jim Fayette County, fifty miles from the Minnesota White before D.C.
+Cloud, a local justice of the line, a rural enclave known as "the colored peace, a self-educated lawyer shortly to besettlement" constituted, in 1854, the largest come Iowa's first attorney general.
+Cloud ruled aggregation of blacks in the state. in Jim's favor on the grounds that, as in the A light-skinned people of mixed ancestry, Ralph case nine years earlier, the black man's they were understood never to have been owner had permitted him to come north, whereupon he became no more a slave than he was a fugitive.